+I found this interesting video on Cousin Jim.
 A lifelong Republican, Jim has had a long and successful career in magazine publishing, including Fortune.
 A traditional conservative believing in small government and fiscal responsibility, Jim has also been deeply concerned about the deep polarization in America over the last couple years even as the problems we face grow in severity. […]

 Who: James B. Hayes What: Ellis Island Medals of Honor When: Saturday, May 9, 2009 The Ellis Island Medals of Honor are presented to Americans of diverse origins for their outstanding contributions to their own ethnic groups and to American society.
 Honorees typically include U.S. Presidents, Nobel Prize winners, leaders of industry, and gifted artists, performers, and athletes.
 Each receives […]

 This week’s genealogical success was with the Hayes branch on the Lewis side of the family.
 In the recent months I had found many articles that mentioned James V. Hayes, but lacked concrete evidence to link them to the descendants of Patrick Hayes and Johanna Cowhey.

 HAYES-Agnes B. Age 92.
 On April 15, 1997.
 Beloved wife of the late James V. Devoted mother of Mary- Ann Mumma, James B. and John.
 Adored grandmother of ten.
 Dearest great-grandmother of four.
 Friends may call at Frank E. Campbell, 1076 Madison Ave. at 81st St., Wednesday, 6-8PM.
 Funeral Mass on Thursday, St. Thomas More, 65 E. 89th St., 10AM. […]

-County Lawyers Association, died Saturday at his home on the Upper East Side of Manhattan after a long illness.
+James Vincent Hayes, a trial lawyer specializing in antitrust matters and a past president of the New York County Lawyers Association, died Saturday at his home on the Upper East Side of Manhattan after a long illness.
 He was 85 years old.

+The following is an excerpt of an article written by my new found cousin James B. Hayes.
 In the May-June 2008 issue of Dublin’s “Ireland of the Welcomes” magazine, there is a several-page photo-article by a native of NYC, James B. HAYES, former publisher of “Fortune” magazine, now living and writing in Colorado Springs, in which he reminisces about a […]

 Last year, my brother Peter and his wife organized “The Great Easter Egg Hunt of 2008”.
 While I was lost within a minute of the instructions, the kids seemed to figure it out and had a great time!